-The assumptions that have the greatest effect on the measurement of general insurance contract provisions are the expected loss ratios for the most recent accident years.
+The assumptions that have the greatest effect on the measurement of general insurance contract provisions are the expected loss ratios for the most recent accident months.
 The expected loss ratio is the ratio of expected claims to earned premiums.
 When determining the total liability, the projection of future cash flows includes the estimated values of parameters that can affect the amount of an individual claim.

-Management believes that due to the short-tailed nature of the majority of the Company's business excluding employer's liability and property insurance classes, the performance of the Company's portfolio is sensitive mainly to changes in expected loss ratios.
+The performance of the Company's portfolio is sensitive mainly to changes in expected loss ratios.
 The Company adjusts its insurance tariffs on a regular basis, based on the latest developments in these variables so that any emerging trends are taken into account.